 Powerful muscle pumps

 Many lifters avoid locking out their elbows during the preacher curl exercise because they believe that it takes tension off their biceps.
-This is a massive mistake because the last phase of a preacher curl rep is actually the most challenging because it places your biceps under the greatest stretch.
+This is a massive mistake because the last phase of a preacher curl rep is actually the most challenging because it places your muscles under the greatest stretch and thus helps to build your lower bicep.

 While it's true that performing partial reps can result in an intense, if temporary muscle pump, you'll build more size overall by doing full repetitions because complete reps recruit a higher amount of muscle fibers.